 Marine collagen is a Type 1 Collagen

 There are over forty different types of collagen throughout the body that vary in their composition and function, but Type 1 collagen is the most abundant collagen in our body.
-Marine collagen consists entirely of Type 1 collagen, which is an important component of skin, bone, teeth, tendons, ligaments, blood vessels, and organs.
+Marine collagen consists entirely of Type 1 collagen, which is an important component of skin, bone, teeth, muscles, tendons, ligaments, and fascia.

 Marine collagen is rich in the amino acids glycine and proline